 Note.
 The deduction for personal exemptions was suspended for tax years 2018 through 2025.
 For tax years beginning after 2017, spouses or dependents residing outside of the United States aren't eligible for an ITIN, unless they qualify for an allowable tax benefit.
-See Pub.
-519 for more information.
+The individual must be listed on an attached U.S. federal tax return with the schedule or form that applies to the allowable tax benefit.
+See the instructions for your U.S. federal tax return for more information.

 2. Persons who must renew their ITIN to file a U.S. federal tax return.
-See Renewal of an existing ITIN under How To Apply, and Do You Need To Renew Your ITIN?, later.
+See Renewal of an existing ITIN under How To Apply, and Do You Need To Renew Your ITIN, later.